marealtors/pyramco/README.md

 ramco_api_url = 'https://api.ramcoams.com/api/v2/'
 ```
 I recommend https://www.pythonanywhere.com/ as a good testing environment to work with these scripts and experiment.

+## Wrapper Module:

+### pyramco.py
+You can now call several functions more easily by importing pyramco and calling the functions defined there.

 We'll add new functions to this as they're available.